-We will not reimburse students for any items of equipment that they buy prior to a diagnosis of disability and/or a needs assessment being carried out.
+We will not reimburse students for any items of equipment that they buy prior to a needs assessment being carried out.
+When a needs assessment has been carried out, any further equipment which becomes necessary at a later date must be recommended by the disability advisor prior to the student purchasing the item.